- Kate Krzywiec (Badger) MCSP, BSc (Hons), MSc

 - Daloni Lucas, MCSP, BSc (Hons), MSc

 Daloni trained at the University of Hertfordshire and qualified in 2005.
-She worked within the NHS for one year before obtaining a prestigious position within the physiotherapy team at The Ospreys Rugby Team, whom she has worked with for the past four years.
-She is the nominated therapist at Salisbury racecourse and also works with Kate Badger at Oaksey House.
-Daloni also recently completed an MSc in Sports Physiotherapy at the University of Bath.
+She worked within the NHS for one year before obtaining a prestigious position within the physiotherapy team at The Ospreys Rugby Team, whom she has worked with for four years.
+As well as providing cover across a number of racecourses in the South, Dal is also the clinical lead at the IJF Rehabilitation Centre in Lambourn, Oaksey House.

 - Laura Newton MCSP, BSc (Hons)